-We use our beds every night - well, almost - and taking care of the bedding correctly will help you sleep better and help it last longer and look better.
+People use our beds every night—well, almost—and taking care of the bedding correctly will help you sleep better and help it last longer and look better.

 How to Wash Sheets

-How often you should change your sheets depends on a number of factors:
+How often you should change your sheets depends on several factors:

 - Does the sleeper wear pajamas?
 Pajamas protect the bed linens from most of the body soil.

 - Does the sleeper perspire heavily?
-Heavy sweaters need more to change sheets more often.
+Heavy sweaters need to change sheets more often.

 - Does the sleeper bathe before bedtime?
 A clean body makes sheets stay clean longer.

 - What does the sleeper do in bed?
-Not prying...if the user eats, studies and allow pets in the bed, there will be more soil.
+Not prying, but if the user eats, studies, and allow pets in the bed, there will be more soil.

-Sheets become soiled from body oils and fluids as well as surface dirt on the body.
-Our bodies produce urine, feces, semen, and other fluids that the bacteria in those fluids time to grow.
+Bed sheets become soiled from body oils and fluids as well as surface dirt on the body.
+Bodies produce urine, feces, semen, and other fluids that the bacteria in those fluids time to grow.
 This can cause problems with any cuts or openings on the body and can cause skin irritation.
 For sleepers with acne or skin problems, the pillowcase should be cleaned frequently to prevent inflammation and transfer of bacteria.

 For anyone who wakes up with a stuffy nose, it could be your sheets.
-Dust mites and the skin cells we shed accumulate in bed sheets.
+Dust mites and the skin cells you shed accumulate in bedsheets.
 This can affect even those who don't think they have allergies.
 Try washing your sheets more often if you can't breathe.

 Unless you wash and dry your sheets and put them right back on the bed, you'll need to fold them.
 Fitted sheets can be a challenge but there are easy ways to get them folded and stacked neatly in the linen closet.
 Simply fit all of the rounded corners smoothly inside each other to create a rectangle and then fold into a neat square.

-There are times that sheets and linens need extra attention.
+There are also times that sheets and linens need extra attention.

 How to Wash Bed Pillows

 A fresh pillow is a delight.
 While pillowcases should be washed at least weekly, many people change them almost daily even if they don't change the sheets.
-I use two pillow cases on my pillows, put on in different directions.
+You can use two pillowcases on your pillows and put them on in different directions.
 The inner case acts as a protector for the pillow fabric.